SDK API Reference

 Querying Session Data

-Use Payrails.query() to read data from the active session.
+Use Session.query() to read data from the active session.

 fun <T> query(key: PayrailsQuery<T>): T

-Returns the value for key from the active session, or null if no session is active or the requested data is not present.
+Returns the value for key from the session, or null if the requested data is not present.
 Never throws.

 ParameterTypeDescription